Bellbird Park suburb profile

 Bellbird Park property market performance

-Bellbird Park's property market has shown robust growth over the past 12 months, with house values increasing by 10.3%.
-The current median house price stands at $820,000.
-Although unit sales are limited, with only 5 units sold, their value has surged by 15.6%, indicating a niche demand.
+Bellbird Park's property market has shown robust growth over the past 12 months, particularly in the housing sector.
+House values have increased by 10.9%, with the median house price reaching $900,000.
+Although unit sales are minimal, with only 3 units sold, the unit market has seen a significant value increase of 38.6%, indicating potential future interest.

 | Houses | Units | |